astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 Interactive illustration of gravitational lensing with a point lens, but an extended (circular) source.
 The cyan shape is the source, located behind the yellow lens.
 The two magenta shapes are representations of the images formed by the lensing.
-Hit the "w","a","x", and "d" keys to move the source around.
+Shift the sliders to move the source around.
 If you can line up the source with the lens, you will get an Einstein Ring.
 If you see straight magenta lines, those are computation artifacts, and you should ignore them.